Preschool Children Posing For Group Photo

 I. Understands ways in which physical disabilities and health impairments relate to development and behavior, and knows the etiologies and effects of sensory disabilities and other conditions affecting individuals with disabilities.

-Center for Disease Control and Prevention "Disability and Health Inclusion Strategies" - Multiple articles devoted to inclusion of people with disabilities into everyday activities including practices and policies designed to identify and remove barriers such as physical, communication, and attitudinal that hamper individuals’ ability to have full participation in society, the same as people without disabilities.
+Multiple articles devoted to inclusion of people with disabilities into everyday activities including practices and policies designed to identify and remove barriers such as physical, communication, and attitudinal that hamper individuals’ ability to have full participation in society, the same as people without disabilities.

 Competency #2